habibjh88/user-grid/readme.txt

 = 👉 Using FTP: =

 1. Download `user-grid.zip`
-2. Extract the `ai-content-generate` directory to your computer
+2. Extract the `user-grid` directory to your computer
-3. Upload the `ai-content-generate` directory to the `/wp-content/plugins/` directory
+3. Upload the `user-grid` directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin dashboard